17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 The Holland House Beach Hotel is just a hop, skip and a jump from the cruise port and airport

-Directly on Great Bay Beach, the 55-room Holland House Beach Hotel is smack-dab in downtown Philipsburg, sandwiched between a vibrant boardwalk in front and bustling Front Street behind.
+A short walk from the cruise port, it’s directly on Great Bay Beach and smack-dab in downtown Philipsburg.
+Sandwiched between a vibrant boardwalk in front and bustling Front Street behind, it puts you steps from shops and restaurants.

-Half the rooms face the boardwalk and beach and the other half have views of Front Street.
+While outside is a hive of activity, guestrooms are soundproof (we couldn’t hear a peep).
+Half have views of the boardwalk and beach, while the others face Front Street.
 The bathroom is open to the bedroom, but you can close a partition for privacy.

 Holland House Beach Hotel guestroom with king bed on a turquoise carpet